 9.7 Weighing Triggers - Triggers will be weighed with official NRA trigger test weights or by any other calibrated method at the discretion of the Arena Director.
 Failure of the trigger to meet the trigger pull requirements shall disqualify the competitor in matches previously fired.
 While the trigger pull is being weighed, the rifle shall be held with barrel perpendicular to the horizontal surface on which test weight is supported.
 The rod or hook of test weight shall rest on the lowest point of the curve in curved triggers or on a point approximately 1⁄2 inch from the lower end of straight triggers.
 To pass the weight test, a weight of the correct number of pounds shall be lifted by the rifle trigger while in the cocked position and while all safety devices are in firing positions, from the horizontal surface on which it is resting, until the weight hangs free and without releasing the trigger.
+Competitors will be permitted to adjust triggers which have failed to pass the weight test provided they do not occasion any delay.
 Failure of the trigger to pass the weight test is the competitor's responsibility.
-During the firearm check in period, the firearm safety officer will attempt to pass the firearm for both weight and trigger pull.
-They will attempt to qualify the firearm a maximum of three times at this time.
-If the firearm will not pass both requirements, the contestant will have the opportunity to make adjustments and have the firearm rechecked.
-If the firearm will not pass after the adjustments are made, the firearm safety officer may disqualify the firearm for the competition.

 9.8 Competitor's Position - A competitor will take his position on the firing line as directed by the Chief Range Safety Officer.
-No portion of the shooter's body or equipment may rest upon or touch the ground in advance of the firing line.
+No portion of the shooter's body may rest upon or touch the ground in advance of the firing line.